 But yes, if you have the proper equipment, and follow a proper program, you can absolutely get ripped and/or build muscle using just dumbbells.

 The main factor that limits your progression when only using dumbbells is the amount of weight that’s available to you.
-If you have adjustable dumbbells or a set of dumbbells that goes high enough to challenge yourself, you can progress on different exercises and build muscle reliably.
+If you have such options as the BWSS adjustable dumbbells or a set of dumbbells that goes high enough to challenge yourself, you can progress on different exercises and build muscle reliably.

 With just a pair of dumbbells you can do Zottman curls, weighted push ups, seated tricep presses, bent over dumbbell rows, alternating dumbbell presses, and plenty other exercises and their variations and work all the muscle areas in your body.